 |Omschrijving|| This module is divided into three parts:

 Part 1.
 Molecular structure.
 Discussion from the perspective of organic bonds.
 Important aspects: Valence bond theory, molecular orbital theory, VSEPR, resonance structures, atomic orbitals, hybridization, molecular orbitals, Lewis structures, and symmetry/stereochemistry.
-(V&S Chaps 1, 2, 5, Atkins Chapt 11).
+(Vollhardt &Schore ‘Organic Chemistry’(V&S), Chapters 1, 2, 5; Atkins ‘Physical Chemistry’, Chapter 11).

 Part 2.
 Based on SN1 and SN2 reactions, essential concepts such as reaction mechanism, transition state, intermediates, solvation, reactivity, and steric hindrance will be discussed.
 Furthermore, how to apply this knowledge to affect the course of a reaction.
-(V&S Chaps 6,7).
+(V&S Chapters 6, 7).

 Part 3.
 Molecular functionality.
 Opto-electronic functionality will be dealt with mainly, as an example of molecular functionality.
-First, molecules with delocalized pi-systems will be introduced (V&S Chapt 14,15).
+First, molecules with delocalized -systems will be introduced (V&S Chapters 14, 15).
 Next, a diversity of electronic properties and functionalities of more complex structures will be dealt with (incl. acenes, porphyrins, molecular carbon, and conjugated polymers).
-This part of the module ends with an introduction to ongoing research in the field of molecular electronics (ME) within the faculty and (possible) applications of ME in practice.
+This part of the module ends with an introduction to ongoing research in the field of organic electronics within the faculty and (possible) applications of organic electronics in practice.
 (Reader)

 |Uren per week|